Sarcastic fringehead: Distribution

 They are found in the Pacific, off the coast of North America, from San Francisco, California, to central Baja California.
 Their depth range is from 3 to 73 m.
 Sarcastic fringeheads are part of the Neoclinus genus, which is found on both sides of the North Pacific Ocean but not in the waters between.
 This distribution suggests a historical dispersal event from their origin in the eastern Pacific.

 Conservation status

 The sarcastic fringehead is classified as 'Least Concern' by the IUCN due to relatively low threats from human activities and its occurrence in areas that are protected.
 Despite their small size, sarcastic fringeheads are unlikely to be targeted by fishers due to their aggressive nature.
 When they are caught accidentally, sport and commercial anglers often find them challenging to handle due to the likelihood of being bitten by the needle-like teeth when they become agitated.
-Divers have noted that these feisty fish can damage their wetsuits.
+Divers have noted that these fish can damage their wetsuits.